Grandparents Rights UK 2024

-Welcome to the guide for grandparents’ access rights!
+Welcome to the guide for rights for grandparents to see their grandchildren!

-At Direct Mediation Services, we deal with countless grandparents who feel lost as to what they can do to have contact with their grandchildren following a relationship breakdown.
+At Direct Mediation Services, we deal with countless grandparents who feel lost as to what they can do to have contact with their grandchildren following a relationship breakdown and what are the grandparents rights in the UK.
 From our experience we understand that grandparents can really be stuck in the middle when the marriage or relationship of their adult children breaks down.
-It is difficult to know what to do, and who to contact to arrange contact with the grandchildren.
+It is difficult to know what to do, and who to contact to arrange contact with the grandchildren in order to exercise their legal right for grandparents.
 The relationship breakdown in your family is of no fault of your own, but sometimes it can cause you to end up separated from your grandchildren, which is heart-breaking.
 Whilst grandparents do not usually have the same rights as parents for children, this does not mean that you cannot get contact with your children.
 Yes, the law is less straightforward for grandparents, which can be very confusing.
 Where do you start?
-We have This brief guide is to help you understand your rights and to know what steps to take going forward.
+We have this brief guide is to help you understand the grandparents rights and to know what steps to take going forward to action your visitation rights as a grandparent.

 This is information and does not amount to legal advice.
 It is applicable only to England and Wales.
 Further information can be found on the government website.